rolling-scopes-school/js-fe-course-en/modules/js-basics-1/README.md

 6. _Interaction With DOM_: Variables allow developers to store and manipulate DOM elements to create interactive and dynamic web pages.

-Overall, understanding variables in JavaScript is one of the backbones of coding because variables allow developers to write flexible, efficient, and effective code that can react to user actions and system changes.
+Overall, understanding variables (its definitions, usage and hoisting) in JavaScript is one of the backbones of coding because variables allow developers to write flexible, efficient, and effective code that can react to user actions and system changes.
 Variables are some of the basic building blocks of any programming language so knowing how to use them is a crucial skill for every front-end developer.

 #### Data types
 Understanding **data types in JavaScript** is critical for a front-end developer due to several reasons: